 Frequently asked questions about luxury electric cars

-The most luxurious electric car is the Mercedes-Benz EQS.
+The most luxurious electric car is the Mercedes-Benz EQS SUV.
 It truly offers a comfortable, upgraded experience in a sustainable package.
-Check our ranking of the best luxury electric cars of 2022 to discover the full list.
+Check our ranking of the best luxury electric cars of 2023 to discover the full list.

-The best overall 2022 electric car to buy is the Mercedes-Benz EQS; it has a good amount of power, lightning-quick recharge time, and sophisticated styling.
+The best overall 2023 electric car to buy is the Mercedes-Benz EQS SUV; it has a good amount of power, lightning-quick recharge time, and sophisticated styling.

-The Ford Mustang Mach-E is the best budget electric car of 2022; we’ve found that its power and styling are, for its comparatively low price, a fantastic value for the money – particularly when you factor in the American brand’s sustainable focus.
+The Cadillac Lyriq is the best budget electric car of 2023; we’ve found that its power and styling are, for its comparatively low price, a fantastic value for the money – particularly when you factor in the American brand’s sustainable focus.